dewitt4/Cloud-Custodain/README.rst

-Custodian supports a few other useful subcommands and options, including outputs to s3, cloud watch metrics, sts role assumption.
-Policies go together like lego bricks with actions and filters.
+Custodian supports a few other useful subcommands and options, including outputs to S3, Cloudwatch metrics, STS role assumption.
+Policies go together like Lego bricks with actions and filters.

 Consult the documentation for additional information, or reach out on gitter.